sudeepdevops/git/README.md

 ```
 ### Practice
 Open gitbash
-Change to directoty to be tagged
+Change to directory to be tagged
 $ cd sudedevops/ansible
 List the tags already present
 $ git tag -l